-MOORE: Thank you so much, Senator Whitehouse.
-And just want to thank this distinguished panel for taking the time to give us this testimony.
+Ms. Moore.
+Thank you so much, Senator Whitehouse.
+I just want to thank this distinguished panel for taking the time to give us this testimony.
 I appreciate, Senator Whitehouse, your cosponsoring this legislation over here in the Senate.
 And I have been a cosponsor of Representative Maloney's legislation since she first introduced it.

-Now, you would think, to listen to you all here, that this would just be a slam dunk here in the United States.
-So I have a couple of questions.
-And, well, first of all, just want to comment on Senator Shaheen's question, I mean, why aren't people outraged?
+Now, you would think, to listen to you all here, that this would be a slam dunk here in the United States.
+I have a couple of questions.
+First of all, I want to comment on Senator Shaheen's question: I mean, why aren't people outraged?
 Because people had thought we had fixed this.
-You know, with stuff like the Bank Secrecy Act, you know, when people walk into a bank they know they can't bring their \$10,000 worth of cocaine sales, money into the bank.
-And so they thought - they thought they had fixed this.
+You know, with stuff like the Bank Secrecy Act, when people walk into a bank they know they can't bring their \$10,000 worth of cocaine sales money into the bank.
+And so they thought they had fixed this.
 They didn't know that.
 Human trafficking, we didn't know how that could be financed.

-So you would think that with all of the research, the release of the Panama Papers, that this would just be a slam dunk.
-I'm just wondering if you all could describe to us - and then I'm going to ask you a question too, Ms. Caroline.
-Don't feel left out here in the EU.
-What do you think are the barriers to getting this legislation passed here in the United States?
+So you would think that with all of the research, the release of the Panama Papers, that this would be a slam dunk.
+I'm wondering if you all could describe to us-and then I'm going to ask you a question too, Ms. Caroline, don't feel left out here in the EU-what do you think are the barriers to getting this legislation passed here in the United States?

-KALMAN: So let me start off by saying that I think we are actually making progress after all this time.
-So I think some of the barriers are lifting.
+Mr. Kalman.
+Let me start off by saying that I think we are actually making progress after all this time.
+I think some of the barriers are lifting.
 And I think some of the opponents are engaging.
-You know, there are, and have been, historic concerns from the state secretary's estate over this legislation.
+There are, and have been, historic concerns from the state secretary's estate over this legislation.
 And people have been engaging with them.
 And we hope that there's a pathway forward that they will no longer oppose these bills.
-You know, we've made some changes to the bills to try and accommodate reasonable concerns from the business community.
+We've made some changes to the bills to try and accommodate reasonable concerns from the business community.